Olu-Israel/Age-Calculator/README.md

 Thanks for checking out this front-end coding challenge.

-[Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.

-**To do this challenge, you need a decent understanding of HTML, CSS and JavaScript.**

 ## The challenge

 This challenge is to build out this age calculator app that can compute user years, months, and days spent.